Beta Software

 Tip: Auto Go Live is perfect for digital signage that needs to start playing immediately after a power outage or system restart.

-FloSync offers two video playback backends.
-You can choose which one works best for your content.
+FloSync offers two looping modes.
+Choose the one that works best for your setup.

 Options: